josecarlosgt/Web-Design-and-Development/README.md

 ### Download the resources

 We will use the [New Age](https://startbootstrap.com/previews/new-age) template from the [Start Bootstrap](https://startbootstrap.com/) website.
-Download the template from [here](https://github.com/josecarlosgt/Web-Design-and-Development/raw/tutorial-9-content-panels-coffee/new-age-template.zip).
+Download the template from [here](https://github.com/josecarlosgt/Web-Design-and-Development/raw/tutorial-9-content-panels/template.zip).

-You will also need a few assets, like images and favicon, that you can download from [here](https://github.com/josecarlosgt/Web-Design-and-Development/raw/tutorial-9-content-panels-coffee/assets.zip).

 ## The business case: Café con Causa (Coffee with a Cause)